 inexpensive, full of bold flavors, and great nutrition.

 I call it, curry in a hurry and it’s as easy as it gets.

-I think dicing the onions is about the most stressful task in cooking this recipe.
+I believe dicing the onions is the most stressful task in cooking this recipe.

 You would think there is a set formula for a curry powder blend, however, there is no standard recipe.

-You decide how much heat you want in the recipe by adding more peppers flakes.
+You decide how much heat you want in the recipe by adding more peppers and flakes.

 I like to cook my curried lentils until they are soft and thick and collapse into a rough purée.

 Feel free to add more water if you prefer a more soup-like consistency.

 I cook bigger batches of the curried lentil and use them for lunch or dinner throughout the week.